[Last updated: 1 February 2026, unless otherwise noted]

 Corporate governance

 The CMA has issued the Corporate Governance Regulations which provide basic governance guidelines for all listed companies.
 The Corporate Governance Regulations cover various topics, including related party transactions, the composition and duties of the board of directors and the formation and duties of board committees.
 It should be noted that the Corporate Governance Regulations are deemed indicative to all issuers whose shares are listed on the Parallel Market.
-See section 5 below for further information.
+See the section entitled Corporate governance for further information.

 Other requirements